Fourier Transform

 3. Add local residual connection \(Wv\)

-4. Apply non-linearity (activation function) e.g., GELU
+4. Apply non-linearity (activation function), for example GELU

 5. Project to output